seeess1/seeess1.github.io/index.md

 # About

-Like I said, I'm a big tennis fan and I'm a board member at a non-profit where we manage the public tennis courts at Fort Greene Park in Brooklyn, NY.
+Like I said, I'm a big tennis fan.
+I'm also a board member at a non-profit where we manage the public tennis courts at Fort Greene Park in Brooklyn, NY.
 I explain that plus all the other non-code stuff [here](./story.md).